View on GitHub

 Chinese

-The Chinese language is available for xetex and luatex.
-With the latter, both renderers (the default and Harfbuzz) are fine, but with huge fonts the latter is more reliable.
+The Chinese language is available for luatex and xetex.
+With the former, both renderers (Node and Harfbuzz) are fine.

 Note the best option is usually to resort to a dedicated framework like CTeX, CJK or ChineseJFM.
 However, for simple documents in horizontal writing, as well as a few words or sentences in a multilingual document, babel should be enough.